 The beach scene on Antibes is legendary, and sun-worshipping tourists have many choices, from large public beaches to private beaches with seaside restaurants.

-What are the main International airports in France?
+What are the Main Airports in France

 City